pointfreeco/sqlite-data/Sources/SQLiteData/Documentation.docc/Articles/CloudKit.md

 )
 ```

-> Tip: If you want the database to generate random UUID's in a deterministic fashion for tests
+Registering custom database functions for ID generation also makes it possible to generate
-> you can register a custom database function to be used.
+deterministic IDs for tests, making it easier to test your queries.

 #### Primary keys on every table